redhat-actions/push-to-registry/README.md

   <tr>
     <td>password</td>
     <td>Yes</td>
-    <td>Password or personal access token with which to authenticate to the registry.</td>
+    <td>Password, encrypted password, or access token with which to authenticate to the registry.</td>
   </tr>
 </table>

+## Action Outputs

+This action produces these outputs which can be used for further processing in different Github action:

+`registry-path`: The registry path to which the image was pushed.<br>
+For example, `quay.io/username/spring-image:v1`.

 ## Examples

-The example below shows how the `push-to-registry` action can be used to push an image created by the [`buildah-action`](https://github.com/redhat-actions/buildah-action) in an early step.
+The example below shows how the `push-to-registry` action can be used to push an image created by the [buildah-build](https://github.com/redhat-actions/buildah-build) action.

 ```yaml
 name: Build and Push Image